bastiankn/tracker/backend/README.md

 - pip list (= list of packages, that are installed)
 - python -m venv [name]
-- where python
-- can be installed easily with vscode
 - make sure that python is properly installed to the environment with python --version and pip --version
+The following in Terminal
+- virutalenv .venv
+- .venv\Scripts\activate (You might have to enable running scripts in powershell)